ghiscoding/slickgrid-universal/docs/column-functionalities/Formatters.md

 - `translateBoolean`: Takes a boolean value, cast it to upperCase string and finally translates it (i18n).
 - `tree`: Formatter that must be used when the column is a Tree Data column

-**Note:** The list might not always be up to date, you can refer to the [Formatters export](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/formatters/index.ts#L37) to know exactly which ones are available.
+> **Note:** The list is certainly not up to date (especially for Dates), please refer to the [Formatters export](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/formatters/index.ts#L37) to know exactly which formatters are available.

+> **Note** all Date formatters are formatted using [Tempo](https://tempo.formkit.com/#format-tokens).
+There are also many more Date formats not shown above, simply visit the [formatters.index](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/formatters/formatters.index.ts#L101) to see all available Date/Time formats.

 ### Usage
-To use any of them, you need to import `Formatters` from `Slickgrid-Universal` and add a `formatter: ...` in your column definitions as shown below:
+To use any of them, you simply need to import `Formatters` from `Slickgrid-Universal` and add a `formatter: Formatters.xyz` (where `xyx` is the name of the built-in formatter) in your column definitions as shown below:

 #### TypeSript
 ```ts